What is a Pitch Deck & What Makes It Fundable (+Examples)

 What makes a good pitch deck?

-A good pitch deck gets straight to the point.
-Be clear and upfront about what you bring to the table and why your investors should care.
 You should back up any claims you make with hard data and wrap it all up in a captivating narrative.

 An effective pitch deck should showcase deep knowledge of your industry and market, but deliver it in simple terms that any person with only basic knowledge of your industry will understand.